 The assessment requires that a QEP (i.e. balanced environmental) is hired by the proponent.
 The QEP performs research on the property followed by a site visit to confirm onsite conditions, then prepares a simple rar assessment report which is normally submitted to the ministry of environment online.

 For more information, please read the rar assessment methods.

 Please contact our office to obtain a proposal free of charge. terms and conditions apply.

 An assessment can be performed as quickly as 5 business days – please contact our office for QEP availability.
 Terms and conditions apply.

 Upon completion of the assessment, you will be provided with a written report approximatley 10 pages which includes a drawing of your property and associated stream setbacks.

 How do I request a free proposal?

-Please send us an email at email@example.com or call (604) 988-3033 and ask for a simple RAR assessment. please provide your address and the nature of the work you wish to perform.
+To request a simple RAR assessment, please complete the form below and confirm the nature of the work you wish to perform.
 Also include any surveys you may have of your property.